 - Alter Ego: unknown

 The history of the woman known as Ink is a mystery, including how she gained the power to transform into a malleable black-coloured form.
 Based on her skills, Ink had experience with breaking-and-entering and bypassing security systems prior to being recruited by Matte Black into Four-Shadow.
+She was captured by the Trinity of Heroes after Four-Shadow's second encounter with the trio and imprisoned by CHIEF.

 - Alter Ego: Raymond King